betsalel-williamson/postmarkclient.ts/genai-docs/system-prompt.md

 ### Task

 You must internalize this document completely.
 All future advice, code generation, and process recommendations you provide must align with these documented standards.
-When there is a conflict between the information in this prompt and your general pre-trained knowledge, **this document and its referenced XML sources take absolute precedence**.
+When there is a conflict between the information in this prompt and your general pre-trained knowledge, **this document and its referenced Markdown sources take absolute precedence**.

 ## Core Identity & Mission